pactus-project/pactus.org/docs/guide/transaction-fee.md

 $percentage$ and $fee_{min}$ are part of [consensus parameters](./learn-genesis.md).

-For example, if Alice is going to pay 20,000 to Bob, she should pay 20 coins as a fee for her transaction.
+For example, if Alice is going to send 20,000 to Bob, she should pay 20 coins as a fee for her transaction.

 Note: The fee for [Mintbase](transaction-mintbase.md) and [sortition](transaction-sortition.md)